Utah Chinatown supermarket employer to pay $525k after it violated labor law

 SALT LAKE CITY, Utah (ABC4) — Chinatown Supermarket near 3300 South and State Street, in Salt Lake City, was sentenced to pay $525,000 after an investigation by the U.S. Dept. of Labor found the owner violated labor laws.
 They are also working to stop the employer from interfering in the investigation.

-According to a news release, the documents showed the employer only reported 80 hours in a 2-week pay period, and only paid the standard wage for overtime.
+According to a news release, the documents showed the employer reported 80 hours in a 2-week pay period and only paid the standard wage for overtime.
 By law, employers must pay one and a half the regular rate for more than 40 hours in a workweek.

 The U.S. Department of Labor has recovered $502,609 in back wages and more in liquidated damages for 148 people.
-This comes after they worked to stop the employer of Chinatown Supermarket from interfering with their investigation into the employer’s compliance with the Fair Labor Standards Act.
+This comes after they reportedly worked to stop the employer of Chinatown Supermarket from interfering with the investigation.

 The consent judgment required the employers to pay $251,305 in back wages and an equal amount in liquidated damages to the affected employees.
 They also required the employers to pay $22,390 in civil money penalties for overtime violations.
 The employer paid back wages in full in June 2023.